philippe44/AirConnect/README.md

 ## Compiling from source

-AirConnect is now properly using submodules sor you can just pull recursively
+AirConnect is now properly using submodules so you can just pull recursively
 ```
 git pull https://github.com/philippe44/airconnect --recursive
 ```